Dates: Sep 15, 2023 - Sep 18, 2023

 When training in psychodrama, students direct each other in personal growth psychodramas, allowing for healing and transformation for everyone.
 Great care is taken to build strong safety, and a commitment to confidentiality is made each time the group meets.
 Group members have found the group invaluable in pursuing both their personal and professional work and in having an ongoing community of like-minded practitioners with whom they can continue to walk the path of healing and recovery.

 Group members must make a 3-weekend commitment (including financially) to start.
 Since the dates are available in advance, the expectation is that group members will attend.
 If there is a cause for absence (full or partial weekend), refunds will not be issued.
-Since we meet twice a year, planning your closure is important.
-It is required that you announce you’re leaving in one group, and return for closure in the next group.
+Since we only meet twice a year, planning your closure is important, and group members must advise the group at least 2 months in advance that they will be terminating in the next group meeting, or be required to do closure over 2 groups.

 There is an additional $10 fee per group for CEUs.